-Table 2 2: Inventory of Built Heritage Resources and Cultural Heritage Landscapes HP No. Address/Name Туре Heritage Status Description Photograph HP 1 -3014 Lakeshore Road West -Bronte Bluffs and Bronte Harbour d West to nte Bluffs and (Fe CHL Notice of Intention to Designate (February 10, 2020) This property is subject to a 'Notice of Intention to Designate' under Part IV of the Ontario Heritage Act (dated February 10, 2020).
-The proposed designation area includes several properties: • 2484 Lakeshore Road West • 2508 Lakeshore Road West • 2514 Lakeshore Road West • 3014 Lakeshore Road West • 7 West River Street • 35 West River Street • 75 West River Street The 'Statement of Cultural Heritage Value' and 'Description of Heritage Attributes' as presented in the notice are provided below: Statement of Cultural Heritage Value Design and Physical Value as a representative example of an organically evolved harbour landscape dat the mid-19th century.
-The current harbour reflects an evolution from continuing improvements and additions over time to the natural landscape of Bronte Crown Bronte Bluffs to accommodate commercial/industrial uses and recreational at Typical of organically evolved harbour landscapes, the Harbour retains featurelated to its past industries (i.e., Oakville Harbours Building), as well as designed features that reflect its recreational use (i.e., treed slope of the Bluffs with transfer that recreational boating infrastructure).
-Bronte Creek was dredged, and the charwidened by removing part of the wetlands.
-The two-headed creek mouth was changed to a single opening into Lake Ontario.
-Two piers were added, and a lighthouse was built on the east side.
-The Bronte Harbour Company, establis 1846, completed the harbour in 1856.
-The Bronte Harbour and Bluffs Cultural Heritage Landscape has physical/design value as a representative example of an organically evolved harbour landscape dating from the mid-19th century.
+Table 2 2: Inventory of Built Heritage Resources and Cultural Heritage Landscapes HP No. Address/Name Туре Heritage Status Description Photograph HP 1 -3014 Lakeshore Road West -Bronte Bluffs and Bronte Harbour CHL Notice of Intention to Designate (February 10, 2020) This property is subject to a 'Notice of Intention to Designate' under Part IV of the Ontario Heritage Act (dated February 10, 2020).
+The proposed designation area includes several properties: • 2484 Lakeshore Road West • 2508 Lakeshore Road West • 2514 Lakeshore Road West • 3014 Lakeshore Road West • 7 West River Street • 35 West River Street • 75 West River Street The 'Statement of Cultural Heritage Value' and 'Description of Heritage Attributes' as presented in the notice are provided below: Statement of Cultural Heritage Value as a representative example of an organically evolve the mid-19th century.
+The current harbour reflects improvements and additions over time to the nature Bronte Bluffs to accommodate commercial/industriction of organically evolved harbour landscapes, related to its past industries (i.e., Oakville Harbours features that reflect its recreational use (i.e., treed some recreational boating infrastructure).
+Bronte Creek would widened by removing part of the wetlands.
+The two changed to a single opening into Lake Ontario.
+Two lighthouse was built on the east side.
+The Bronte Hold 1846, completed the harbour in 1856.
+A unique stone hooking fleet of ships developed at late 19th century, there were over 40 schooners would have been the practice of stone hooking began in the developed into an important industry in Ontario by involved gathering stone slabs from the lakebed us hookers from Bronte Village (as well as Port Credit, supplied stone, sand and gravel for buildings in On inland quarries and sand pits.
+Design and Physical Value The Bronte Harbour and Bluffs Cultural Heritage Landscape has physical/design value as a representative example of an organically evolved harbour landscape dating from the mid-19th century.
 The current harbour reflects an evolution from continuous improvements and additions over time to the natural landscape of Bronte Creek and Bronte Bluffs to accommodate commercial/industrial uses and recreational activities.
 Typical of organically evolved harbour landscapes, the Harbour retains features related to its past industries (i.e., Oakville Harbours Building), as well as design features that reflect its recreational use (i.e., treed slope of the Bluffs with trails and recreational boating infrastructure).
 Bronte Creek was dredged, and the channel was widened by removing part of the wetlands.
 The two-headed creek mouth was changed to a single opening into Lake Ontario.
 Two piers were added, and a lighthouse was built on the east side.
 The Bronte Harbour Company, established in 1846, completed the harbour in 1856.
 A unique stone hooking fleet of ships developed at Bronte Harbour.
 At its peak in the late 19th century, there were over 40 schooners working the waters in Bronte Harbour.
 The practice of stone hooking began in the early 19th century and developed into an important industry in Ontario by the mid- to late-19 th century.
 It involved gathering stone slabs from the lakebed using long rakes with hooks.
 Stone hookers from Bronte Village (as well as Port Credit, Oakville and Frenchman's Bay) supplied stone, sand and gravel for buildings in Ontario before the establishment of inland quarries and sand pits.
+Within Bronte Harbour, a grist mill and harbour warehouses were built to support the